Bruno-Limon/yolo-integral-solution/README.md

-### A comprehensive collection of computer vision techniques for traffic flow and urban mobility analysis
+### Integration and development of computer vision techniques for traffic flow and urban mobility analysis

-Developed by:
+By:
 - Bruno Limon

 Under the guidance of: